Women of Haarlem

 The meeting point is just next to the Haarlem Station, next to the statue of Kenau Hasselaer (and Wigbolt Ripperda), the first woman of the tour.

-Stationplein, Haarlem (when exiting the station, go towards Centrum)
+Stationplein, Haarlem (when exiting the station, go towards Centrum and search for the Hotel Lion D’or)